 In the spring cleanup package we only cut to vacuum up remaining thatch that is left from our power rake and hand rake.

 What kind of fertilizer do you use?

-We use our own specially developed Bio-Organic Fertilzer.
-Varying ingredients include compost tea, blood meal, fishbone meal, bat guano, no-odor fish, kelp, sunflower hull ash, worm castings, urea, organic rock, phosphate, live microbes, sugarbeet, black molasses and a full array of minerals.
+Lush Lawns uses our own specially developed Bio-Organic Fertilizer.
+Our ingredients include, but are not limited to: compost tea, blood meal, fishbone meal, bat guano, no-odor fish, kelp, sunflower hull ash, worm castings, urea, organic rock, phosphate, live microbes, sugar beet, black molasses and a full array of minerals.
 The results are great!